 The Kalamar beach club is one of Kalkan’s most established beach clubs located over in Kalamar bay.
 The club offers sun beds, umbrellas and the use of kayaks and pedaloes within its daily charge.
 There is a cafe/restaurant, toilets and showering facilities.
 Local water sports and dive companies generally operate from this beach club during the main summer.

 How to get there?
-If you are staying in Kalamar bay then you can walk down to the beach club, if not you will need to take a taxi from the town centre.
+If you are staying in Kalamar Bay then you can walk down to the beach club, if not you will need to take a taxi from the town centre.

-The Kulube Hotel and small beach club is not so well known yet has one of the prettiest locations nestled into a small cove at the end of Kalamar Bay.
-The beach club has some very laid back rock bathing platforms with ladders into the sea, there is also a waterside restaurant, toilets and showering facilities.
+The Kulube Hotel and small beach club are not so well known yet has one of the prettiest locations nestled into a small cove at the end of Kalamar Bay.
+The beach club has some very laid-back rock bathing platforms with ladders into the sea, there is also a waterside restaurant, toilets and showering facilities.
 It is said that the water in this cove is the warmest in the bay, with locals swimming here even in December!
 Use of the beach club is at the hotel’s discretion (depending on the level of hotel guests on the day) but for a very reasonable daily fee.